Stathis Psaltis

-Stathis Psaltis (Στάθης Ψάλτης; 27 February 1948 – 21 April 2017) was a Greek cinema, TV and theatre comic actor.
+Stathis Psaltis (Στάθης Ψάλτης; 27 February 1951 – 21 April 2017) was a Greek cinema, TV and theatre actor.
 He was best known for starring in many 1980s films, as many as four a year.
 He has been called "iconic" and a "household name".

 Life

 He was born in Velo, Corinthia in 1951, where he lived his childhood until the age of 11, when his family moved to Aegaleo.
-His brother is also the actor Yiannis Rotas.
+His brother is the actor Yiannis Rotas.
 He studied at the Drama school of Konstantinos Michaelidis.
 He married Taria Boura and in 2006 he married actress Christina Fitsaki.
 He already had one daughter, Maria, from his previous marriage to Katia Kyvelou.

 Career

-He starred in a lot of Greek films and also in theater.
+He starred in many Greek films and also performed in the theatre.
 He became popular in the 1980s with commercial movies that included "Kamikazi agapi mou", "Troxonomos Varvara", "Ta kamakia", "Vasika Kalispera sas", "Kai o protos matakias", "Trellos eimai oti thelo kano", "Ela na agapithoume darling", and "Mantepse ti kano ta vradia".